|

 FHSA Qualified and Non-Qualified InvestmentsQualified and non-qualified investments are the same for a First Home Savings Account (FHSA) as they are for a Tax-Free Savings Account (TFSA).
 Taxes Payable re a First Home Savings AccountBesides the tax on excess contributions, tax will also be payable if the FHSA carries on a business or holds non-qualified investments.
 See the article on Taxes Payable re TFSA, where we've noted which taxes also apply to the FHSA.
 Withholding Taxes on Foreign Dividends in an FHSAWithholding taxes will be deducted from foreign dividends received in an FHSA, and these taxes are not recoverable.
 The Canada-United States Tax Convention (Treaty) provides for US dividends and interest to be received free of tax when earned by a trust which is generally exempt from income taxation in Canada, and which is operated exclusively to administer or provide pension, retirement, or employee benefits.
 S. 146.2 of the Income Tax Act states that an FHSA is deemed not to be a retirement savings plan.
 Buying a Home With an FHSA - Qualifying WithdrawalQualifying withdrawals to purchase a home are non-taxable if:

-Owner-Occupied Home as per ITA s.
-146.01(2)(a.1)An owner shall be considered to have an owner-occupied home if the individual owns, whether jointly with another person or otherwise, a housing unit or a share of the capital stock of a cooperative housing corporation and
+Tax Tips: - 2 people can each use their FHSA as well has their RRSP Home Buyers' Plans to jointly purchase their home. - This is not just for FIRST homes.
+What is an Owner-Occupied Home?As per Income Tax Act s.
+146.01(2)(a.1), an owner shall be considered to have an owner-occupied home if the individual owns, whether jointly with another person or otherwise, a housing unit or a share of the capital stock of a cooperative housing corporation and

 RRSP Home Buyers' Plan (HBP) in Conjunction with First Home Savings Plan (FHSA)Although the draft legislation for the FHSA indicated that the HBP and the FHSA could not both be used for the same home purchase, this was revised in Bill C-32.
 This means that individuals can each borrow up to $35,000 from their RRSP through the Home Buyers' Plan as well as withdraw funds from their FHSA in order to purchase a home.
 If $40,000 is contributed to the FHSA and earns a reasonable rate of return, then the FHSA may be worth considerably more than $40,000 by the time a home is purchased.
 Tax Tip: If a home is purchased jointly, each of the joint buyers can use funds from their FHSA and borrow using the RRSP Home Buyers' Plan.
 Taxable / Tax-Free FHSA WithdrawalsWithdrawals other than qualifying withdrawals are taxable to the holder of the FHSA, with no attribution to a spouse or common-law partner who may have gifted the funds for the FHSA contributions.
 Withdrawals by a non-resident will be subject to withholding tax.
 Funds not used for a qualifying home purchase would have to be withdrawn (taxable) or transferred tax-free to an RRSP or RRIF by Dec 31 of the year following the year in which the earlier of these events occurs:

 Transfers to an RRSP or RRIF will not be reduced, or be limited by, an individual's RRSP contribution limit.
+Tax Forms re First Home Savings Account (FHSA)T4FHSA - First Home Savings Account Statement - Reports contributions to and withdrawals from the FHSA, as well as transfers into and out of the FHSA.
+RC720 - Transfer from your RRSP to your FHSA.
+RC721 - Transfer from your FHSA to your FHSA, RRSP or RRIF.
+RC722 - Transfer from an FHSA to an FHSA, RRSP or RRIF after the death of the holder.
+RC723 - Transfer from an FHSA to another FHSA, RRSP or RRIF on breakdown of marriage or common-law partnership.
+RC724 - Joint designation for a deemed transfer or distribution from an FHSA after the death of the holder.
+RC725 - Request to make a qualifying withdrawal from your FHSA.
+RC727 - Designate an excess FHSA amount as a withdrawal from your FHSA or as a transfer to your RRSP or RRIF.
 TaxTips.ca ResourcesFree in 30! - Buying a Home is a Good Investment!
 Line 31270 Home Buyers' Tax Credit (HBTC) Federal and Provincial Programs for Home Buyers / Home Owners Attribution Rules re Gifts, Transfers or Loans to a Spouse or a Related Minor Child CRA and Department of Finance ResourcesDepartment of Finance August 2022 Design of the Tax-Free First Home Saving Account Bill C-32, Fall Economic Statement Implementation Act, 2022 Income Tax Folio S3-F10-C2 Prohibited Investments - will eventually be revised to include FHSAs Income Tax Folio S3-F10-C1, Qualified Investments - Registered Accounts - Tax consequences - carrying on a business - will eventually be revised to include FHSAs

 |